 Project management methodology is a framework of all of the processes involved in your project.
-Put simply, it is a way of organizing the work of software development, which includes planning, executing, testing and closing the project.
+Put simply, it is a way of organising the work of software development, which includes planning, executing, testing and closing the project.
 Choosing a specific approach upfront allows everyone to quickly adapt to the given workflow and thus boost efficiency.

 What is the Waterfall methodology

-Rather classical, the waterfall methodology is a linear and plan-driven approach which assumes that the software development would be completed sequentially, that is by finishing one stage before starting the next one.
+Rather classical, the waterfall methodology is a linear and plan-driven approach which assumes that the software development would be completed sequentially, that is, by finishing one stage before starting the next one.
 Requirements must be gathered and discussed upfront to estimate the scope of work accurately, but that is the only phase in which you need to get involved.
-This methodology is recommended for smaller projects where the requirements are clear and where, preferably, both parties have decided to choose a fixed-price contract.
+This methodology is recommended for smaller projects where the requirements are precise and where, preferably, both parties have decided to choose a fixed-price contract.